Vagus Nerve and Pain Management: A Neural Pathway to Relief

 • Inflammatory bowel disease pain

-Non-invasive transcutaneous VNS (taVNS) — stimulating the auricular branch through the ear — is emerging as an accessible alternative, with clinical trials showing significant pain reduction in fibromyalgia and migraine patients.
+Non-invasive transcutaneous VNS (taVNS) — stimulating the auricular branch through the ear with a small electrode — is emerging as an accessible alternative, with clinical trials from 2023–2025 showing significant pain reduction in fibromyalgia and migraine patients.
+Several FDA-cleared consumer devices now exist in this category.

 Natural Vagal Pain Management

-• Social connection: Vagal social engagement pathways reduce pain catastrophizing
+• Social connection: Vagal social engagement pathways reduce pain catastrophizing.
+Lonely people experience higher pain intensity from identical stimuli.

-• Acupuncture: Evidence suggests some acupuncture effects are mediated through vagal pathways
+• Acupuncture: Evidence suggests some acupuncture effects are mediated through vagal pathways, particularly for points along the auricle and around the neck.

 The Paradigm Shift